Digital Twin in Property Management: How It Works and Whether It Is Worth It

 These gains can significantly outweigh implementation costs over time for large commercial portfolios.

-Start the Conversation →The next generation of digital twins will not succeed because they display more information.
+The next generation of digital twins will not succeed because they display more information.
 They will succeed because they understand building health.
 This is where facility management automation and spatial computing in real estate are beginning to converge.

 Property teams will increasingly interact with operational intelligence in context.
 Instead of opening reports and dashboards, they will explore live building environments that show exactly where risks, inefficiencies and opportunities exist.
 The building itself becomes the interface.